 כִּֽיתֲר֥וֹןμS1

 In these cases the shewa after the yod is vocal, so that the ḥireq occurs in an open syllable.
 In all other cases, bA marks the two vowels (shewa and ḥireq) separately.
-In contrast, bN requires the long /i/ vowel in these cases:
+In contrast, bN requires the single long /i/ vowel in these cases:

 In all other cases, Ben Naftali does not require the long /i/ vowel, and so agrees with bA.
 Notable cases of agreement include words that start in the following two ways: